projectcontour/contour/changelogs/unreleased/5657-shadialtarsha-minor.md

-## Add support for extensions.filters.http.ratelimit.v3.RateLimitPerRoute
+## Disable the virtualhost's Global RateLimit policy

-Envoy has extensions.filters.http.ratelimit.v3.RateLimitPerRoute API which allows control over the Vhost Rate Limits on the route level.
+Setting `global.disabled` flag to false on a specific route should disable the vhost global rate limit policy.

 ### Sample Configurations
 #### httpproxy.yaml